Who Should I Contact First if I’m Having Trouble Making Ends Meet?

 - Military Order of the Purple Heart - (802) 868 4488

-Many churches also have emergency assistance funds and can be approached to assist with a financial crisis.
+Many places of faith also have emergency assistance funds and can be approached to assist with a financial crisis.